Nursing - General Practice Nursing

 Work placement / study abroad

-Work placement must be in General Practice with a named appointed practice supervisor.
+Work placement must be in General Practice with a named appointed practice supervisor

-For a complete course description please see "Course Web Page" below.
+For further course details please see "Course Web Page".

 Entry requirements